Yamaguchi is the peaceful capital of Yamaguchi Prefecture right down in the south western corner of Honshu, facing Japan's southern island of Kyushu.

 Close to Yamaguchi Station is the beautiful St Francis Xavier Memorial Church (Sabieru Kinen Seido).
 The original Gothic-style church, built in 1952 to commemorate the 400th anniversary of Xavier's visit to Yamaguchi, burnt down in mysterious circumstances in 1991 and was rebuilt by 1998 in modernist style with superb stained glass windows.

-The church stands atop a hill in Kameyama Park.
+The church stands atop a hill in Kameyama Park (亀山公園).
 Below the church is a museum on the life and times of Francis Xavier and his epic journey to Japan.
-At the foot of the hill is the Yamaguchi Prefectural Museum (Tel: 083 922 0294) and the Yamaguchi Prefectural Art Museum (Tel: 083 925 7788).
+At the foot of the hill is the Yamaguchi Prefectural Museum (Tel: 083 922 0294) with a wide range of exhibits covering Yamaguchi's history, nature, geology as well as on the more general themes of science and astronomy.
+The Yamaguchi Prefectural Art Museum (Tel: 083 925 7788) also in Kameyama Park has a permanent collection of the photographs of Katsuji Fukuda (1899-1991).

 The Rurikoji Pagoda dates from the early 15th century and was built by Moriharu Ouchi